garciaalvaro/image-color-palette/README.txt

 == Changelog ==

+= 1.2.0 =
+* Improved code base and interface
+* Organized UI in two tabs: Palette & Settings
+* The scheme can now be toggled directly from the Palette

 = 1.1.0 =
 * Improved UX with better debouncing and better performance in color palette generation
 * Moved copied_color and copied_index out of store